Best Time to Visit Singapore: Weather by Month and Season

 Why visit in February or March?

-Heat, humidity & rainfall define the Singapore weather experience all year round.
-Although you’ll never fully escape the wrath of the typical Southeast Asian climate of Singapore, February and March are great months to visit Singapore.
+Heat, humidity, and rainfall define the Singapore weather experience all year round.
+Although you’ll never fully escape the wrath of the typical Southeast Asian climate here, February and March are great months to visit.
+During either of these months, you’ll have the best chance of enjoying your vacation fully.

+Both February and March fall in Singapore’s “dry” season, outside of the Southwest and Northeast Monsoons, when torrents of rain hammer down the city-state.
 These two months have the lowest number of rainy days (13 and 17 days) in the year and among the lowest overall rainfalls.

 Sultan Mosque

+Compared to other “dry” months like June and July, travelling to Singapore in February and March has other perks.
 During the summer months, there’s often a haze over the city from fires burning in nearby Sumatra.
 This can be a big problem for some travellers, particularly those with respiratory problems.

+The summer months also fall, surprisingly, within Singapore’s high tourism season.
 Accommodations will not only be more difficult to find but will be more expensive.
-And in the already pricey Singapore hotel market, this can put quite the strain on your budget—especially if you’re looking to stay in a mid-range hotel or in one of the best Singapore luxury hotels.
+In the already pricey Singapore hotel market, this can put quite a strain on your budget—especially if you’re looking to stay in a mid-range hotel or in one of the best Singapore luxury hotels.

 Ryan O'Rourke